Black History Books and Resources

 From Unit Plan: Black History in America

-Documenting the neglected history of black pioneers in American aviation, a Coretta Scott King Award winner looks at African Americans in aviation, from early aces forced to earn their wings in Europe to the first female African-American astronaut.
+Documenting the neglected history of black pioneers in American aviation, this Coretta Scott King Award winner looks at African Americans in aviation, from early aces forced to earn their wings in Europe to the first female African American astronaut.

 With powerful photos and illustrations, this book is a stirring look at the history of the fight for civil rights and the gains made since the fateful day of King's death.
 American Bookseller Pick of the Lists.

-Duke Ellington: The Piano Prince & His Orchestra Guided Reading Set by Andrea Davis Pinkney (Grades 1-2 )
+Duke Ellington: The Piano Prince and His Orchestra by Andrea Davis Pinkney (Grades 3-5)

 Hailed as the "King of Keys," most people called his music jazz, but Duke Ellington said it was "the music of my people."

-Great Black Heroes: Five Notable Inventors by Wade Hudson (Grades K-2)
+Great Black Heroes: Five Notable Inventors by Wade Hudson (Grades PreK-3)

 Follow five inventors: Elijah "the real" McCoy, machinery oiling equipment; Madame C.J.
 Walker, hair products for black women; Granville Woods, electrical signal system for trains; Garrett Morgan, gas masks and traffic signals; and Jan Matzeliger, shoe last machinery.